CNES/Pandora2D/docs/source/exploring_the_field/initial_disparity.rst

 ---------------

 In situations where the user does not know the required interval range, an alternative method is provided.
-The user should leave the 'disparity_col' and 'disparity_row' parameters empty.
+The user must leave the 'col_disparity' and 'row_disparity' parameters empty.
 Instead, they need to enable an estimation stage in the pipeline.
 This stage calculates a global shift throughout the image.
 By using 'range_col' and 'range_row' parameters, the user can then approximate an interval around this determined shift.

 The following diagram illustrates how the disparity intervals are initialized using the estimation step: